Invasive Species

 1. It is nonnative to the ecosystem under consideration, and

-2. Its introduction causes or is likely to cause economic or environmental harm or harm to human health.
+2. Its introduction causes or is likely to cause economic or environmental harm, or harm to human, animal, or plant health.

-This definition is derived from Executive Order 13112, issued on February 3, 1999, which established the National Invasive Species Council.
+These criteria are derived from Executive Order 13112, issued on February 3, 1999, which established the National Invasive Species Council and Executive Order 13751, issued on December 8, 2016.

 Management of invasive species within the Forest Service occurs within a framework of laws, regulations, directives, and plans.
 In 2011 the Forest Service developed a new section to the Forest Service Manual (FSM) under code 2900, entitled Invasive Species Management.
 This FSM 2900 sets forth National Forest System policy, responsibilities, and direction for the prevention, detection, control, and restoration of effects from aquatic and terrestrial invasive species (including vertebrates, invertebrates, plants, and pathogens).